redis/redis-doc/topics/cluster-spec.md

 Each master node in a cluster handles a subset of the 16384 hash slots.
-The cluster is **stable** when there is no cluster reconfiguration in progress (where hash slots are being moved from one node to another).
+The cluster is **stable** when there is no cluster reconfiguration in progress (i.e. where hash slots are being moved from one node to another).
 When the cluster is stable, a single hash slot will be served by a single node (however the serving node can have one or more slaves that will replace it in the case of net splits or failures,